vitelabs/go-vite/docs/contract/migration-guide/migrate-from-0.4.md

 # Migrating from Solidity++ 0.4

-Solidity++ 0.8 is syntactically closer to Solidity than Solidity++ 0.4, which is more friendly to developers from Solidity.

-Some counterintuitive syntax and keywords are removed in this version.
+Solidity++ 0.8 is syntactically closer to Solidity than Solidity++ 0.4, which is more friendly to developers from Solidity; some counterintuitive syntax and keywords are removed in this version.

 ## Solidity++ 0.8.0 Changes